GroupSense/darkrecon-exercises/README.md

 #### Example

-On each page of the book [store catalog](http://books.toscrape.com/catalogue/category/books_1/index.html) you can see a list of `book`s.
+On each page of the book [store catalog](http://books.toscrape.com/catalogue/category/books_1/index.html) you can see a list of `books`.
 If you go on the [next page](http://books.toscrape.com/catalogue/category/books_1/page-2.html) you can find more books!
 The catalog has a total of [50](http://books.toscrape.com/catalogue/category/books_1/page-50.html) pages.

-If you go to a random page - for example `50` of the book catalog: http://books.toscrape.com/catalogue/category/books_1/page-50.html on of the books there is [Bright Lines](http://books.toscrape.com/catalogue/bright-lines_11/index.html)
+If you go to a random page - for example `50` of the book catalog: http://books.toscrape.com/catalogue/category/books_1/page-50.html one of the books there is [Bright Lines](http://books.toscrape.com/catalogue/bright-lines_11/index.html)

-For this specific book the needed values are as follows:
+For this specific book the values are as follows:

 - `title` - Bright Lines
 - `upc` - 230ac636ea0ea415